Feature #551

 As I mentioned earlier, if I leave blank "Fallback character encodings," Audacious cannot open the cue file at all and another popup will show up, reading "Cannot load file:///path/Études.cue: unsupported file name extension.
 (That error message is absolutely misleading. ) The cuesheet is not added to playlist (unlike the case where I have GBK in "Fallback character encodings" and get garbled text in playlist).
 Nothing is shown in playlist, that is, libguess does not know anything about the encoding, as if it did not try guessing at all.
 It does not identify the example file as GBK.

-#4 Updated by John Lindgren almost 9 years ago
+#4 Updated by John Lindgren over 9 years ago

 Zane Tu wrote: